Epiglottitis

 View Patient Education

 Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
 Symptoms include severe sore throat, dysphagia, high fever, drooling, and inspiratory stridor.
-Diagnosis requires direct visualization of the supraglottic structures; this procedure is not to be done until full respiratory support is available.
+Diagnosis requires direct visualization of the supraglottic structures; this procedure is not to be performed until full respiratory support is available.
 Treatment includes airway protection and antibiotics.

 Bacteria that have colonized the nasopharynx spread locally to cause supraglottic cellulitis with marked inflammation of the epiglottis, vallecula, aryepiglottic folds, arytenoids, and laryngeal ventricles.
 With H. influenzae type B, infection may spread hematogenously.